 When installing granite countertops, sealing the material is mostly part of the process.
 This will greatly help not to allow any form of food and liquid particles to penetrate beneath the granite countertop top surface which causes marks, stains, or cuts in the long run.
 Sealed countertops would just let the liquid stay and bead on the surface and can be quickly wiped off.

 Re-sealing may be done once every year or two or some may even need resealing after a longer period.
 The re-sealing process may be dependent on how busy your kitchen is – that is, how frequently you use your countertops!
 The more busy your kitchen is, perhaps a yearly re-sealing would be needed.

 You may also do a simple test at home to determine if your countertop needs re-sealing.
-Simply pour a sample liquid in one area of your countertop and leave it there for 10-15 minutes.
+Simply pour a sample liquid into one area of your countertop and leave it there for 10-15 minutes.
 If the liquid absorbs by your counter, this may indicate the need to re-seal your countertop.

 Granite countertops, with their innate nature, quality, and appearance, would always remain to be the best option when designing your kitchen countertops.
 Elegance and long-lasting investment are at hand with your home kitchen with a granite countertop.
 Call a professional granite countertop installer now and make that dream of building a home, elegant, and cost-efficient kitchen a reality!